Sunbeam Grand Prix (1921): Sunbeam III (the T.T. winner)

 The most successful of the 1921 S.T.D.
 Works cars, it is also the most original and complete.
 It is notable for being racing legend H.O.D.
-Segrave first ever Grand Prix mount and the first car to bring international racing success to Britain after the Great War.
+Segrave's first ever Grand Prix mount and the first car to bring international racing success to Britain after the Great War.
 After retirement from the S.T.D.
-Works, it spent most of its life in a few long-term ownerships in New Zealand where it remained an effective, iconic and well-liked racing car both before and after the War; displayed in a motor museum for many years before it was recommissioned and repatriated to the UK.
+Works, it spent most of its life in a few long-term ownerships in New Zealand.
+It was displayed in a motor museum for many years before it was recommissioned and repatriated to the UK.